joaocunha/javascript-localstorage-handler/README.md

-html5-local-storage-handler
+javascript-localstorage-handler
 ===========================

-A simple class for easing HTML5 LocalStorage handling
+A simple class for easing HTML5 LocalStorage handling with JavaScript.